ManCal70/AzureLabs/Dual_FW_NVA_HA_+_Public_LB_HA-Ports/README.md

 </pre>

 ### Key details
-The Azure public load balancer can be configured in two ways.
+The Azure public load balancer can be configured in two ways (This lab is focused on #2):
 <br>1- Default rule config - Azure PLB will translate the destination IP address of incoming packets to that of one of the backend pool VMs.
 <br>2- HA Ports rule config - This setting will NOT translate the incoming packets destination IP.
 This means the packets preserve its 5 tuples when being load balanced between the back end firewalls.
 This post will focus on HA ports configuration.